ADB991/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.phys.uniroma1.it/fisica/"

 # Short bio (displayed in user profile at end of posts)
 bio: My research is focused on the interface of quantum gravity and quantum information.
-What can low energy quantum systems teach us about gravity?
+What can low energy quantum systems teach us about space and time?

 interests:
 - Quantum Gravity